API Reference

 MultivariateFunctions.create_ols_approximation — Function

-create_ols_approximation(dd::DataFrame, y::Symbol, model::Sum_Of_Piecewise_Functions; dropcollinear = true)This creates MultivariationFunction from an OLS regression predicting some variable.
+create_ols_approximation(dd::DataFrame, y::Symbol, model::Sum_Of_Piecewise_Functions; weights = nothing)Creates a MultivariateFunction from an OLS regression predicting some variable.
 You input a dataframe and specify what column in that dataframe is to be predicted by inputting a symbol y.
-You also input the regression model.
-This is input as a Array{MultivariateFunction,1}.
-Each function that is input will be multiplied by the ols coefficient and will return a new function with these coefficients incorporated.
+You also input the regression model as an array of basis functions.
+Each function that is input will be multiplied by the OLS coefficient and will return a new function with these coefficients incorporated.

-create_ols_approximation(y::Array{Float64,1}, x::Array{Date,1}, degree::Int; intercept::Bool = true, dim_name::Symbol = default_symbol, base_date::Date = global_base_date)This predicts a linear relationship between the y and x arrays and creates a MultivariateFunction containing the approximation function.
+create_ols_approximation(y::Array{Float64,1}, x::Array{Date,1}, degree::Int; intercept::Bool = true, dim_name::Symbol = default_symbol, base_date::Date = global_base_date, weights = nothing)This predicts a linear relationship between the y and x arrays and creates a MultivariateFunction containing the approximation function.
 The degree specifies how many higher order terms of x should be used (for instance degree 2 implies x and x^2 are both used to predict y).

 MultivariateFunctions.create_saturated_ols_approximation — Function